-3-6 log reduction of environmental microorganisms in minutes.
+UVC has proven efficacy rates of 3-6 log reduction in just minutes.

 Treatment of Indirectly Exposed Surfaces

 Traditional, manual hospital cleaning protocols are often insufficient in stopping the spread of pathogens and leave room for error in technique and chemical application.
 With the use of smart technology, the NoroClean portfolio ensures the correct germicidal dose is thoroughly delivered to all surfaces, lowering infection rates and costs.